JulieMontoya/AdveBuilder/README.md

 [birthday_adv.ssd](https://github.com/JulieMontoya/AdveBuilder/blob/main/birthday_adv/birthday_adv.ssd)
 so you can play it now and solve it on your own without seeing anything you don't want to.

+# src

+BeebAsm source code for the AdveBuilder game engine.

+# scripts

+Perl and shell scripts for working with the SQLite3 database on the host.